FACT0RN/FACT0RN/README.md

 ```

 #### Binaries

 You can grab the binaries from the releases page, untar them and run them as-is.

 #### Tor

-To run nodes uing Tor you will need to install Tor.
-For ubuntu,
+To run nodes using Tor you will need to install Tor.
+For Ubuntu,

 ```
 sudo apt install tor